 What does it mean for businesses?

 Businesses whose customer journey maps involve several stages or possibilities for interaction need to be concerned with delivering good consistent experiences across the board.
 All points of interaction are opportunities to leave a positive impression and hence making each one count is pivotal to building stronger connections.

 Negative experiences on the other hand are sure to send customers elsewhere.
 Also, since we live in a connected world, experiences are shared far and wide and work productively or counter-productively for any business or brand.
 While it is impossible to please every potential customer on the planet, it is a good practice to study what worked and what didn’t so that improvements can be made.

 Let’s look at two customer experience scenarios.
 The first one is that of booking a hotel stay in a new city.
 The touch points listed are only indicative of the point I’m trying to make and are by no means an exhaustive list.

 Like all experiences the process is fluid and varies with each traveller.
 While the hotel stay is the primary experience, there are numerous other influences.
 In fact, the experience begins even before the traveller arrives at the destination and may extend long after.

 As mentioned above, more potential touch points requires a higher degree of consistency and vigilance.
 Every touch point creates an impression with the customer, impressions they will carry with them when they exit the journey.

 Now, let’s take a look at a shorter customer experience process provided by Amazon Go.
-When Amazon addressed grocery shopping and decided to use technology as a means of reducing non-productive or stressful aspects of the shopping process, they created an entirely new experience as seen below.
+When Amazon addressed grocery shopping and decided to use technology as a means of reducing non-productive or stressful aspects of the shopping process, they created an entirely new experience altogether.